 Cobalamin plays a crucial role in protein metabolism and contributes to improved brain function.
 While there isn’t much evidence to suggest B12 supplements will improve hair growth, vitamin B12 has benefits for hair health.

 While B-complex vitamins are clearly indispensable for the body, there is still ongoing research on the benefits of taking vitamin B supplements.
-Research shows they do the most good when there is a deficiency of that nutrient in the body, either because of a lack of a balanced diet, or simply because our soils, and therefore natural produce, don’t contain as many nutrients as they once did.
+Research shows they do the most good when there is a deficiency of that nutrient in the body, either because of a lack of a balanced diet, or simply a natural deficiency in our food sources.
 If you’d like to know more about the benefits of vitamin B for hair, check out our biotin supplements or contact us.
 We’re happy to answer your questions.